Schploink/AudioFog/README.md

 ## Presenting: Audiofog

 [AudioFog](https://audiofog.herokuapp.com/#/) is a project to clone the SoundCloud website with Ruby on Rails as the backend, React/Redux as the frontend, and postgreSQL as the database.
-The aim was to create a website with workable features similar to SoundCloud in user authentication, uploadable sounds, audio playback, the ability to leave comments, and general styling similarities.
+The aim was to create a website with workable features similar to SoundCloud in user authentication, uploadable sounds, audio playback, the ability to leave comments, and general site structure, with contemporary styling aesthetics.

 ## Features